dgnsrekt/yfs/docs/content/api/cleaner-module.md

 >
 > **Returns**:
 >
-> - `str` - lowercase and converted to snake case.
+> - `str` - lowercased and converted to snake case.

 <a name="cleaner.table_cleaner"></a>
 #### `table_cleaner`